Efficient Quantum Algorithms for Simulating Lindblad Evolution: Overview of the main result, Theorem

 \subsection{Oblivious amplitude amplification for isometries}

 There are two hurdles for applying oblivious amplitude amplification in our construction.
-First, the purified quantum state corresponding to the success case is not a normalized quantum state, as the Kraus operators of $\mathcal{M}_{\delta}^{(r)}$ do not satisfy the tracing preserving condition.
-Second, the operation corresponding to the success case is an isometry (rather than a unitary), because part of the registers in the initial state is restricted to $(\ket{\mu_0}\ldots\ket{\mu_{m-1}})^{\otimes r}$.
+First, the purified quantum state corresponding to the success case is not a normalized quantum state, as the Kraus operators of $\mathcal{M}_{\delta}^{(r)}$ do not satisfy the trace-preserving condition.
+Second, the operation corresponding to the success case is an isometry (rather than a unitary), because part of the registers in the initial state is restricted to $(\ket{\mu_0}\cdots\ket{\mu_{m-1}})^{\otimes r}$.

 The second hurdle is resolved by using different projectors in the amplitude amplification operator.
-For the first hurdle, we show that it only causes small error.
-To begin with, we examine how far it is for the Kraus operators to satisfy the trace preserving condition, and this quantity will be used later in the proof.
+For the first hurdle, we show that it only causes a small error.
+To begin with, we examine how far it is for the Kraus operators to satisfy the trace-preserving condition, and this quantity will be used later in the proof.
 By repeatedly applying Eq.~\eqref{eq:appro-krauss}, we have

 where the second equality follows from substituting the value of $\delta$ from Eq.~\eqref{eq:setting-of-delta}.